JGCH/tank-utility/README.md

 # tank-utility
-A tank utility made with HTML and CSS
+A tank utility made with HTML and CSS only
 ## How to use
 Only execute de "index.html" and enjoy